lambdatoast/lambdatoast.github.com/_drafts/concrete-vs-abstract.md

 essence of it *has* to be your immediate goal, otherwise you can't know what to solve.
 And considering the fact that we *rarely* attain all the knowledge about what the essence of a problem is, then it seems that we'll always be looking for the essence of the problem.
-So creating an abstraction of the problem, **is** our long term goal.
+So creating, and improving, the abstraction of your problem, is always going to be your goal.

 Now, if you later realize that some of what you thought was non-essential noise is actually essential, then great, now you know more about the problem, and should update your abstraction accordingly.
 If this evolution becomes a nightmare, it will be for reasons entirely unrelated to the utility of abstracting.
-Maybe your programming language sucks and its type system is inexpressive.
-You exposed too many things.
-Maybe you were so mistaken about what the problem was that the previously considered non-essential parts were actually the very essence of the problem.
+Maybe your programming language sucks and its type system makes modifications a dangerous and/or tedious endeavor.
-Etc, etc.

-Don't blame the idea of abstraction for things caused by a poor language/type system/etc.
-It's like blaming the idea of software version numbers for things caused by poor software dependency managers.
+Blaming "abstraction" (as a tool) for nightmares caused by a poor language/type system/etc. is like blaming the idea of software version numbering (as a tool) for nightmares caused by poor software dependency managers.

 ## "Don't abstract early"